ymersod/XR/PersonalReflections/SimonSC.md

 # Simon Sohn Christensen - Personal Reflections

-So, now we have "finished" both the AR and VR project.
+So, now we have "_finished_" both the AR and VR project.
 I'll simply go over what I've felt/learned from each in their own category.

 ## AR - Schoolmon